PeterShin23/remote-coder/README.md

    - **App-Level Token** (`SLACK_APP_TOKEN`, looks like `xapp-1-...`)
 6. Set `SLACK_ALLOWED_USER_IDS` (comma-separated) to the Slack user IDs that can talk to the bot.
 You can find your user ID in your Slack profile.

-## GitHub token (optional for PR features)
+## GitHub PAT Setup

-Future phases let the bot open/refresh pull requests and sync comments.
-Those calls require a GitHub token with access to the repositories you map in `projects.yaml`.
+To let the bot open/refresh pull requests and sync comments, it requires a GitHub token with access to the repositories you map in `projects.yaml`.

 1. Head to [github.com/settings/tokens](https://github.com/settings/tokens) and create either:
    - A **fine-grained** token scoped to the specific org/repo with `Contents: Read/Write` and `Pull requests: Read/Write`, or